jerm-jerm/quartz/content/DND Mystrala/2. The Remnants/Varrick.md

 He was sent to [[Ironford Prison]] along with [[Cassius]] and [[Japheth]] after being caught breaking into [[Oswald Beaumont]]'s manor.

-Recently learned that his ex-wife Sarah Stoneheart hid their child (5 year old daughter named, ???) from him because he was too unstable.
+Recently learned that his ex-wife Sarah Stoneheart hid their child (5 year old daughter named, Natasha) from him because he was too unstable.

 ## Current Events
 Dealt the killing blow to [[Oswald Beaumont]] ([[21 - 02102024|Session 21]]).

-Was briefly cursed and attacked Sundara in a rage against all magic users ([[25 - 03092024|Session25]]).
+Was briefly cursed and attacked Sundara in a rage against all magic users ([[25 - 03092024|Session 25]]).
 He apologized and said he would do anything to regain her trust.

 Recently sacrificed being remembered as a husband and a father for more power.
 Only he remembers being married and being the father to his late son and living daughter. ([[29 - 04052024|Session 29]]).
+He does this so that the powerful enemies they make along they way can't target Sarah and Natasha, although he didn't know that he was specifically joining the suspicious circle.
+He was subsequently initiated into The [[Circle of Ruin and Thistle]] in a battle to the death against [[Serpa]] ([[30 - 04142024|Session 30]]), and after his death he was revived.
+The Circle states that this process of being reborn through The World Tree connects them all.
+There appears to be some connection between joining the Circle, The Harbinger, and possibly The World Tree, but that is unknown currently.

 ### Description and Characteristics
 Large imposing goliath, shaved head, and beard.
 Wears full armor most often.
 Has multiple tattoos.